andrewbloese-00/youtils/README.md

 const OPENAI_KEY = "<enter-your-api-key>"
 const { transcripton , error } = await Youtils.getTranscription("<some-youtube-url>", OPENAI_KEY);
 console.log("transcription: ", transcription);
 ```
+* NOTE: Currently will throw an error if the video is longer than the whisper-1 max size, the program will error
+    * Goal to enable automatic audio chunking to prevent errors.

 ## Coming Soon ✨✨